alis0712/SideEffects/README.md

 # SideEffects

-Side Effects is a first person shooter psychological horror game that is built in the Unity Engine.
+Side Effects is a first person psychological horror action adventure game that is built in the Unity Engine along side Houdini.
+Some of the graphics technology was taken from the Game Institute.

 Pre-alpha version of this game can be found on this repository.